UQ-RCC/hpc-docs/guides/Cryosparc.md

 ## Installing CryoSPARC
 You will run your own CryoSPARC instance, therefore you will need to obtain a license key.
 The license is free for non-profit academic use.
 The key is in UUID format.
 It looks like this: `01234567-89ab-cdef-0123-456789abcdef`.
 You will need this key to install the software.

-In the onBunya menu, there are two CryoSPARC entries, "CryoSPARC" and "CryoSPARC updater (to <version>)".
+In the onBunya menu, there are two CryoSPARC entries, "CryoSPARC" and "CryoSPARC updater (to version-number)".
 Select "CryoSPARC" to install or use the software.
 The updater will only update existing installations to the latest version on Bunya.
 You are free to change the version you use via command line tools.
 The CryoSPARC website has extensive documentation on how to use the command line tools.

 When you launch CryoSPARC for the first time, it will detect that you do not have the software installed yet, and begin the installation process.
 You will see a terminal window with brief instructions for entering the information the software needs to install.
 Enter your license key when asked.